dojo/widgets/docs/V7-Migration-Guide.md

   * Other general breaking changes

 ## Per widget we should cover:
-* Flag if it is a new widget
 * Summarise the changes to the widget properties
    * Additional mandatory properties
    * Replaced properties/functionality by other properties